HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Experimental Setup

 \subsection{Comparison with State-of-the-Art}

-\textbf{Ego4D-NLQ~\cite{grauman2022ego4d}.} We present our main results on the Ego4D-NLQ validation set in Table~\ref{tab:ego4d_nlq}, following the standard protocol of training only on the official NLQ data for fair comparison.
-HieraMamba establishes a new state-of-the-art, surpassing the recent top-performing method, DeCafNet~\cite{lu2025decafnet}, by \textbf{1.22\%} on the challenging overall average recall metric.
-Notably, the gains are even more pronounced when compared to other widely-used baselines, with our model outperforming SnAG~\cite{snag} by \textbf{2.58\%} and RGNet~\cite{hannan2024rgnet} by \textbf{3.85\%}.
+\textbf{Ego4D-NLQ~\cite{grauman2022ego4d}.} We present our main results on the Ego4D-NLQ validation set in Table~\ref{tab:ego4d_nlq}, following the standard protocol of training only on the official NLQ data for a fair comparison.
+HieraMamba establishes a new state-of-the-art, consistently outperforming prior methods.
+Notably, the gains are pronounced when compared to widely-used methods, with our model outperforming SnAG~\cite{snag} by \textbf{2.58\%} and RGNet~\cite{hannan2024rgnet} by \textbf{3.85\%}.
 These gains are particularly meaningful on this ``needle-in-a-haystack'' benchmark where ground-truth moments occupy only \(\sim2\%\) of each video (\(\sim8.3\) s).
-A \(+\!1\)~pp gain in overall average recall can corresponds, on average across all queries, to roughly one additional prediction per hundred becoming tightly aligned with the ground truth—for example, tightening a \textbf{30 s predicted span} that merely contains an \textbf{8 s ground-truth event} to about \textbf{9–10 s}.
+A \(+\!1\)~pp gain in overall average recall corresponds to roughly \(N/100\) additional queries (\(N\!\approx\!3500\) on Ego4D-NLQ val) becoming correctly localized.
+This improvement reflects not only tighter boundary alignment but also new successful detections that prior methods miss.

 \textbf{MAD~\cite{soldan2022mad}.} HieraMamba achieves state-of-the-art performance on both the v1 and refined v2 splits (Table~\ref{tab:mad}), which comprise exceptionally long, hour-scale videos.
 On v2, it outperforms the strongest baseline, SnAG, by \textbf{+2.80\%} in average recall.
 These results highlight HieraMamba’s ability to preserve temporal fidelity while remaining computationally efficient even at extreme video durations.